Palliative Consult Services

 What is palliative care?

-Palliative care also works closely with caregivers, who face a tremendous challenge caring for their loved one while trying to balance a work/life schedule that may include taking care of a young child.
-Our team can help caretakers search for community support resources and provide counseling to help ease the burden.
+Palliative care teams also work closely to support caregivers, who face tremendous challenges caring for their loved ones while trying to balance a work/life schedule that may include many personal and family obligations.
+Our teams can help caregivers search for community support resources and provide counseling to help ease the burden.

-At Summa, our patients are at different stages of illness, from active treatment to recovery to non-curative care.
-Each Summa patient’s care plan is designed holistically—for the whole person—to be as unique as the individual for whom it is created.
-This approach to palliative care helps us to effectively address the emotional, social, and spiritual issues many patients face, and to provide them with the highest quality of life possible before, during, and after treatment.
+This approach to palliative care helps us to effectively address the emotional, social and spiritual issues many patients and families face, and to provide them with the highest quality of life possible before, during and after treatment.

-For more information call toll-free 888-720-5318 or request an appointment with one of our specialists.
+For more information call (330) 379-8000 or request an appointment with one of our specialists.